CSC207-UofT/course-project-trackr/phase2/design_document.md

 bloating code smells because we predicted one view model would get too big.
 That would also be a violation of the single responsibility principle as the single view model would be responsible for managing multiple screens.

+Multiple Viewmodels also allows us to separate the contexts of the views away from eachother: one view no longer has to depend on all the conditions another view needs for proper functioning.
+This means that we are forced to prioritize data access, traversing our Clean Architecture layers instead of just passing potentially volatile data between views (this kind of design constraint means that future extensions of this pattern are less error prone and easier to debug).

 ### Use of Boundaries between Interface Adapters and Use cases